The Adventure of the Missing Three-Quarter: Plot

 Overton has wired to Cambridge, but Staunton has not been seen there.
 He has also wired Lord Mount-James, Staunton's very wealthy uncle and nearest living relative, but has heard no answer.
 Staunton is the almost-eighty-year-old Lord Mount-James's heir, but he must meanwhile live in relative poverty owing to his uncle's miserly behaviour.

 Holmes further questions the porter.
-The bearded man who brought the note was neither a gentleman nor a workman, and he seemed to be bothered by something too, for his hand was trembling as he handed Staunton the note.
+The bearded man who brought the note was neither a gentleman nor a workman, and he seemed to be bothered by something too, for his hand was trembling as he handed the porter the note to give to Staunton.
 The only word that the porter overheard of their short conversation was "time".
 Earlier in the evening, at six o'clock, the porter had brought Staunton a telegram, and saw Staunton write a reply.
 Staunton told the porter that he would send it himself.
 Holmes looks at the telegraph forms in Staunton's room, and then at the blotter, finally finding a clue.
 The impression on the blotter yields a part of the message that Staunton sent: "Stand by us for God's sake".
 Obviously at least one other person is involved ("us"), and there is some kind of danger.

 Lord Mount-James briefly visits, but can give Holmes no useful information as to his nephew's whereabouts.
 The old miser seems utterly aghast at the possibility that it might be a kidnapping whose object would be to extort his wealth.
 Holmes and Watson then go to the telegraph office, where Holmes uses a ruse to get the woman there to show him the counterfoil of the message that Staunton sent.
 It was addressed to Dr. Leslie Armstrong, a medical academic at Cambridge.